Associated Event

 08:30

-Welcome and introductions
+Welcome and introduction

 09:00

-Session 1: Setting Up for Success
+Session 1: Setting Up for Success, Sonia Finucane, Pershke Consulting Pty Ltd

 This workshop commences with consideration of opportunities and constraints for successful transition of a mine to the next land use and transfer to the next land holder, along with key drivers and stressors.
 This recognises that one of the critical challenges facing the global mining industry is how to achieve appropriate, relevant and agreed outcomes for mine closure that support environmental and socio-economic transition to the next land use(s) and divestment of residual liability.
 To complete this session, an interactive exercise will focus on defining success measures for transformation, transition and transfer of mine to the next land use(s).